Dual biological role and clinical impact of de novo chromatin activation in chronic lymphocytic leukemia. Academic Article uri icon

 abstract

-• Previous studies have reported that chronic lymphocytic leukemia (CLL) shows a de novo chromatin activation pattern as compared to normal B cells.
+• Previous studies have reported that chronic lymphocytic leukemia (CLL) shows a de novo chromatin activation pattern compared with normal B cells.
 Here, we explored whether the level of chromatin activation is related to the clinical behavior of CLL.
-We identified that in some regulatory regions, increased de novo chromatin activation is linked to clinical progression whereas, in other regions, it is associated with an indolent course.
-We next developed two prognostic scores for progressive and indolent disease, respectively, calculated a single score representing the balance between them, and further generated surrogate scores based on gene and protein expression of the target genes.
-The balance score outperformed the clinical impact of the two individual scores, as it seemed to capture the prognostic information provided by each of them.
-Biologically, CLLs with higher balance score showed increased activation of TNF-α/NF-κB and mTOR signaling pathways.
-Regulatory programs related to progression were predominantly activated in the lymph node microenvironment, whereas those linked to indolent disease appeared to be microenvironment-independent.
-Finally, we thoroughly validated the balance score as a powerful and independent quantitative prognostic factor for time to first treatment across independent CLL cohorts and data modalities such as chromatin, transcriptome or proteome data.
-Our findings support the concept that de novo acquisition of chromatin changes in CLL cells plays a dual biological role, and that the balance between pro-progression and pro-indolence is a strong independent determinant of CLL prognosis.
+We identified that, in some regulatory regions, increased de novo chromatin activation is linked to clinical progression, whereas, in other regions, it is associated with an indolent course.
+We next developed 2 prognostic scores for progressive and indolent disease, respectively, calculated a single score representing the balance between them, and further generated surrogate scores based on gene and protein expression of the target genes.
+The balance score outperformed the clinical impact of the 2 individual scores, because it seemed to capture the prognostic information provided by each of them.
+Biologically, CLLs with higher balance score showed increased activation of tumor necrosis factor alpha (TNF-α)/NF-κB and mTOR signaling pathways.
+Regulatory programs related to progression were predominantly activated in the lymph node microenvironment, whereas those linked to indolent disease appeared to be microenvironment independent.
+Finally, we thoroughly validated the balance score as a powerful and independent quantitative prognostic factor for time to first treatment across independent CLL cohorts and data modalities, such as chromatin, transcriptome, or proteome data.
+Our findings support the concept that de novo acquisition of chromatin changes in CLL cells plays a dual biological role, and the balance between proprogression and proindolence is a strong independent determinant of CLL prognosis.

 publication date